Mount Kenya: Walking routes

 There are eight walking routes up to the main peaks.
-Starting clockwise from the north these are the: Meru, Chogoria, Kamweti, Naro Moru, Burguret, Sirimon and Timau Routes.
+Starting clockwise from the north these are the: Meru, Chogoria, Kamweti, Naro Moru, Burguret, Sirimon, and Timau Routes.

-Of these Chogoria, Naro Moru and Sirimon are used most frequently and therefore have staffed gates.
+Of these Chogoria, Naro Moru, and Sirimon are used most frequently and therefore have staffed gates.
 The other routes require special permission from the Kenya Wildlife Service to use.

 The Chogoria route leads from Chogoria town up to the peaks circuit path.
 It heads through the forest to the south-east of the mountain to the moorland, with views over areas such as Ithanguni and the Giant's Billiards Table before following the Gorges Valley past the Temple and up to Simba Col below Point Lenana.
 The Mountain Club of Kenya claims that Ithanguni and the Giant's Billiards Table offer some of the best hillwalking in Kenya.

 The Naro Moru route is taken by many of the trekkers who try to reach Point Lenana.
 It can be ascended in only 3 days and has bunkhouses at each camp.
 The route starts at Naro Moru town to the west of the mountain and climbs towards Mackinder's Camp before joining the Peak Circuit Path.
 The terrain is usually good, although one section is called the Vertical Bog.

-The Sirimon route approaches Mount Kenya from the north-west.
+The Sirimon route approaches Mount Kenya from the northwest.
 The path splits on the moorlands, with the more frequently used fork following the Mackinder Valley and the quieter route traversing into the Liki North Valley.
 The paths rejoin at Shipton's Cave just below Shipton's Camp on the Peak Circuit Path.

 The Peak Circuit Path is a path around the main peaks, with a distance of about 10 km and height gain and loss of over 2000 m.
 It can be walked in one day, but more commonly takes two or three.
 It can also be used to join different ascent and descent routes.
 The route does not require technical climbing.

-Recent development

 Development is currently underway for a new route up the mountain starting from the Ragati conservancy and running up the ridge between the Naro Moru route and the old Kamweti trail.